senocular/senocular.github.com/articles/js_classes_as_constructors.md

 }
 ```

-It's more complicated in part because `class` construction is handled differently than it is with standard function constructors.
+It's complexity is in part because `class` construction is handled differently than it is with standard function constructors.
 When creating an instance with function constructors, the instance is created immediately and assigned to `this` before any user code runs.
 With `class` constructors, instance construction is dependent on `super()`.  `this` isn't even available until `super()` is called and, in fact, what `this` is, is determined by what is created by `super()`.

 To get the equivalent of `super()`, the superclass is first obtained through the constructor inheritance set up earlier using `Object.getPrototypeOf()`.
 Then `Reflect.construct()` is used to replicate the actual `super()` call using that superclass constructor.